Sophia's Commmitment To Safeguarding

 For UK based students, Sophia High School will notify the Local Authority in which the student resides that they are a full time online student at the school and follow all protocols from KSIE (Keeping Children Safe in Education).

-Our Full Safeguarding Policy is available to view HERE
+Our Full Safeguarding Policy is available to view on our Policies Page.

 Additional contact information

 Should you have any concerns about a child you can contact MASH: Details on MASH Team for your borough can be found here